History of Assistance League® of the Bay Area

 On October 5, 1988, Assistance League of Houston and the steering committee held and invitational meeting at the Houston Yacht Club, and on November 15, 1988, eighty-five charter members formed the Bay Area Auxiliary of Assistance League of Houston.
 By January, enthusiastic members organized Operation School Bell®.
 Programs at Armand Bayou Nature Center and the University of Houston-Clear Lake followed.

-In 1992, after much research and deliberation, our auxiliary took the necessary steps to become a chapter of the National Assistance League.
-With the approval of our founding chapter, and ultimately the National Assistance League Board, Assistance League of the Bay area was chartered as a guild in January 1993.
-Assistance League of the Bay area was chartered in May 1994.
+In 1992, after much research and deliberation, our auxiliary took the necessary steps to become a chapter of Assistance League®.
+With the approval of our founding chapter, and ultimately the Assistance League Board, Assistance League of the Bay Area was chartered as a guild in January 1993.
+Assistance League of the Bay Area was chartered in May 1994.

 Today we have approximately 200 members who volunteer in the Bay Area approximately 32,000 hours each year for our philanthropic programs.
 In addition, we have a very active Assisteens® auxiliary composed of approximately 180 male and female high school students.
 These students work on their own philanthropic programs and provide assistance to Assistance League with various programs.

 Assistance League of the Bay Area provides services for our community through philanthropic programs:

 Operation School Bell provides new clothing and hygiene kits for elementary, intermediate and high school students, who have been referred by authorized campus personnel, from the local area schools.

 Operation Support Our Schools provides nutritional support, tutoring services, vision referrals, eyeglasses, and donated dental care to identified students of the in-school dropout prevention program.

 Operation Cinderella provides economically disadvantaged high school senior girls and boys with everything necessary to have a positive prom experience.